Skip to main content

 FieldTypeDefaultDescription

-type"http"-Required
+type"http"-Required hook type.

-urlstring-HTTP endpoint URL
+urlstring-HTTP endpoint URL.

-methodstring"POST"HTTP method
+methodstring"POST"HTTP method.

-timeoutnumber30000Timeout in milliseconds
+timeoutnumber30000Timeout in milliseconds.

 {

-"event": "run_status_changed",
+"event": "UserPromptSubmit",

-"fullEvent": "event-run_status_changed",
+"fullEvent": "event-UserPromptSubmit",

 "params": {

-"commandKey": "chat_with_ai|chat",
+"commandKey": "agent|main",

 "runStatus": "running"